 Again, this is largely managed by the Facilities Management team with the Sustainability and Environment team working closely alongside.
 We had targets of a 70% diversion from landfill for office and depot waste and to recycle 98% of street works waste for this price control period, which we have been able to meet.
-For the Green Action Plan, we upped this to 90% diversion from landfill and also designated six of our main operational depots as exemplar sites where the aim is to achieve 80% recycling (excluding energy from waste).
-The next aim is to achieve zero waste to landfill and the Sustainability team is drawing together an jobs in isolation.
-Our Green Action were longer term than most others aiming to reduce NOx emissions by pollution - particularly important in
+For the Green Action Plan, we upped this to 90% diversion from landfill and also designated six of our main jobs in isolation.
+Our Green Action Plan targets for fleet and generators were longer term than most others aiming to reduce NOx emissions by 30% by 2030 to help combat pollution - particularly important in London.